Rescued: October 10, 2010. Adopted: August 5, 2011.

 Young Jacob was found tied to a tree in a small orange grove behind an industrial estate, left with no food or water and very little shelter from the blazing Spanish sun.

 Armed Almoradí police officers had taken us to the scene to rescue two miniature ponies, urging us to hurry as it was a dangerous situation – we needed to get the ponies out quickly before their owners returned.

 We found the minis, who we later named Napoleon and Nelson, in an absolutely horrendous state of starvation.
 What’s more, across a narrow pathway we unexpectedly found another two starving horses tied up – young Jacob and his mum Sophia, already pregnant with another foal.
 (She later gave birth at our rescue centre to a healthy filly, who we named Katy-Rose.)

 Concerned about repercussions, police advised us to place Nelson, Napoleon, Sophia and Jacob in hiding for several months until they gained enough weight to be less recognisable.
 Kind volunteers housed them all until, eventually, we brought the minis and Sophia back home.

 But Jacob proved more problematic.

-He was quite a difficult young horse, quite pushy and opinionated.
+He was quite a difficult young horse, rather pushy and opinionated.
 Clearly, being brought up tied to a bush had not served him well.